This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Prep your onions, carrots, & celery, then add them along with the oil to a large pot over medium-high heat.
-Cover with the lid slightly ajar, and cook for 8-10 minutes, stirring occasionally.
+• Add the olive oil, onions, carrots, & celery to a large soup pot over medium-high heat.
+Cover with the lid slightly open, and cook for 8-10 minutes, stirring occasionally.

 • Add the mushrooms and garlic to the pot.
 Cook for a few more minutes, with the lid off, stirring occasionally.